klay824/klay824/README.md

 - Sequelize
 - MongoDB
 - Mongoose
+- React

-## - 🔭 I’m currently working on a fitness tracker using Node.js, MongoDB, and Mongoose ODM
+## - 🔭 I’m currently collaborating on a DIY project manager app using the MERN stack.
+I am responsible for setting up React and several of the key components.

 <br>